-The holiday season is damn near upon us and I probably don’t have to tell you that that means eating.
+The holiday season is in full swing and I probably don’t have to tell you that that means eating.
 Lots of it.
 To space out the indulgence, I like to have a few healthy soup recipes on my menu plan like this Chicken and Mushroom Soup.

 This Mushroom Chicken Soup is like a chicken soup, but with the flavors cranked up to 11.
 Instead of egg noodles, I used wild rice which gives it a really nutty flavor, but a huge chunk of exotic mushrooms that make the soup really savory and wonderful.

-It’s healthy, but that doesn’t mean it isn’t the bomb.
+It’s healthy, but that doesn’t mean it isn’t also comfort food.